Desert tortoise: Activity

-Their activity depends on location, peaking in late spring for the Mojave Desert and in late summer to fall in Sonoran Desert; some populations exhibit two activity peaks during one year.
+Their activity depends on location, peaking in late spring for the Mojave Desert and in late summer to fall in the Sonoran Desert; some populations exhibit two activity peaks during one year.
 Desert tortoises brumate during winters, roughly from November to February–April.
 Females begin brumating later and emerge earlier than males; juveniles emerge from brumation earlier than adults.

 Temperature strongly influences desert tortoise activity level.
 Although desert tortoises can survive body temperatures from below freezing to over 104 °F, most activity occurs at temperatures from 79 to 93 F. The influence of temperature is reflected in daily activity patterns, with desert tortoises often active late in the morning during spring and fall, early in the morning and late in the evening during the summer, and occasionally becoming active during relatively warm winter afternoons.
 The activity generally increases after rainfall.

 Although desert tortoises spend the majority of their time in shelter, movements of up to 660 ft per day are common.
 The common, comparatively short-distance movements presumably represent foraging activity, traveling between burrows, and possibly mate-seeking or other social behaviors.
 Long-distance movements could potentially represent dispersal into new areas and/or use of peripheral portions of the home range.

 Lifespan

-The lifespan of a Desert Tortoise can vary from 50 to 80 years.
-The main causes of mortality in Desert Tortoises include predators, human-related causes, diseases, and environmental factors such as drought, flooding, and fire.
+The lifespan of a desert tortoise can vary from 50 to 80 years.
+The main causes of mortality in desert tortoises include predators, human-related causes, diseases, and environmental factors such as drought, flooding, and fire.

 The annual death rate of adults is typically a few percent, but is much higher for young desert tortoises.
 Only 2–5% of hatchlings are estimated to reach maturity.
 Estimates of survival from hatching to 1 year of age for Mojave Desert tortoises range from 47 to 51%.
 Survival of Mojave Desert tortoises from 1 to 4 years of age is 71–89%.